rkgIITBh/data-structures.github.io/HTML/avlTree.md

 eventually gets unbalanced as a sequence of insertions and deletions is applied over time.
 It implies that we need to address the following question.

-- How the balance property be restored after each mutating operation, like insertion or deletions, on a BST?
+- How the balance property be restored after a BST becomes unbalanced due to mutating operations?

 We view an insertion or a deletion as a mutating operation because such an operation modifies the BST.
 On the other hand, a search is a non-mutating operation because it never alters a tree.

-Adelson-Velsky-Landis (AVL) came up a recursive O(1) operation to balance a BST if it loses the balance property.
+Adelson-Velsky and Landis (AVL) came up a recursive O(1) operation to balance a BST if it loses the balance property.
 The operation is known as <b>rotation</b>.
-A rotation is required after an operation if a disbalance occursat node in the tree.
+A rotation is required after an operation if a disbalance occurs at a node in the tree.
 AVL tree also requires each node to maintain height information along with other required information as needed for a BST node.
-We use a define an AVL tree node minimally as follows:
+We use a minimal definition of an AVL tree node as follows:
 ```
 typedef struct node {
     int info, ht;